Samuel Beckett Bridge in Dublin

 Course Information

-The 2024 Douglass-O’Connell Global Interns will take a three-credit academic course in Irish History and Culture with a special exploration of the influence Daniel O’Connell had on Frederick Douglass and their lifetime legacies as successful businessmen and leaders of social change.
+The 2026 Douglass-O’Connell Global Interns will take a 6-credit academic internship and seminar while on the program.
+Students will also explore the legacies of Frederick Douglass and Daniel O’Connell as successful businessmen and leaders of social change.
 In addition to this course, Douglass-O’Connell Global Interns will participate in a fully immersive internship at an Irish organization.

 Note: This course listing is for informational purposes only and does not constitute a contract between CIEE and any applicant, student, institution, or other party.
 The courses, as described, may be subject to change as a result of ongoing curricular revisions, assignment of lecturers and teaching staff, and program development.
 Courses may be canceled due to insufficient enrollment.